angrybacon/doomsday-wiki/markdown/articles/2022/01/22/zero-respect.md

 own sideboard guide.
 This is not a guide I have properly written up before but it will be a good exercise for me as well to write it.
-This guide will also try to explain the reasoning behind some of the decisions and thus discuss both the main deck configuration and my own style of play alongside it.
+This guide will also try to explain the reasoning behind some of the decisions and thus discuss both the maindeck configuration and my own style of play alongside it.
 It very well may not be super applicable for you because of how you prefer to play (or because no one else plays my deck) but hopefully it will encourage you to have a go working out your own plans!